Sakshi36chougule/demo/README.md

 # demo
-This is my first repository autj=hor-Shraddha khapra
+This is my first repository author-Shraddha khapra